 What kind of food should we feed our new puppy at its new home?

-We feed the puppies either Native brand dog food or American Natural Premium.
+We feed the puppies Loyall Puppy Formula.
 Using a blender, we add 2/3rds water and 1/3rd puppy food.
-We also add milk replacer, but it is not necessary for you to continue to add this after taking them home (although the puppies do like the taste!).
+We also add milk replacer and probiotics, but it is not necessary for you to continue to add this after taking them home (although the puppies do like the taste!).
 The puppy mash is great because it allows for proper hydration and prevents choking on kibble.
 Be very careful if you are soaking dog food in water.
 If the kibble is not fully hydrated it can swell and get lodged in the puppy’s throat.
 You can probably safely feed dry, puppy (small) kibble when taking your puppy home, but you can continue to use the mash until you are comfortable that your puppy will not choke (9-12 weeks).
 Be sure to offer plenty of water with dry dog food to help wash the food down and rinse out the mouth.

 How do you transition your puppy from the kennel to your home?